Change For Change Sake, by Rich Paschall

 This brings me to this very site.
 For a while now Word Press has been pushing their so-called block editor.
 As Marilyn has pointed out this week, it is not a true “Block editor,” but I digress.
 WordPress also has a “classic editor” which allows you to create a document much like creating a Microsoft Word document.
 It is straightforward, with the usual basic tools: Font size, bold, italics, color, links, and so forth.
 The Block editor works under the premise that you write things in little chunks and assemble them later in building block style.
 I had building blocks as a child.
 I am sure we knocked them down and then arranged them again in order.
 It’s an interesting concept, except I don’t actually write that way.

 Sometimes I look back at what I wrote and it does not flow like I had in mind.
 I can not imagine the result if I worked in “blocks.”
 One continuous document is the best way to edit blog posts, I think.
-Do younger generations actually write in little pieces and assemble later as if it was some giant Lego project?
+Do younger generations actually write in little pieces and assemble them later as if it was some giant Lego project?

 Marilyn has commented extensively about this Word Press mish mash in the past.
 She did not mince words and yet, I think she was too kind.
 Do these programmers actually write blog posts, or are they just creating something different because they can?